 WARNINGS AND PRECAUTIONS

 Increased Levels of Vitamin E and Risk of Bleeding (Koselugo Capsules).
 Koselugo capsules contain vitamin E, which can inhibit platelet aggregation and antagonize vitamin K-dependent clotting factors.
 Supplemental vitamin E is not recommended if daily vitamin E intake (including the amount of vitamin E in Koselugo and supplement) will exceed the recommended or safe limits due to increased risk of bleeding.
 An increased risk of bleeding may occur in patients who are co-administered vitamin-K antagonists or anti-platelet antagonists with Koselugo capsules.
 Monitor for bleeding in these patients and increase international normalized ratio (INR) monitoring in patients taking a vitamin-K antagonist.
-Perform anticoagulant assessments more frequently and adjust the dose of vitamin K antagonists or anti-platelet agents as appropriate.
+Perform anticoagulant assessments more frequently and adjust the dose of vitamin-K antagonists or anti-platelet agents as appropriate.
 Koselugo oral granules do not contain vitamin E.

-vomiting, diarrhea, increased CPK, dry skin, paronychia, nausea, dermatitis acneiform, and pyrexia.
+Common adverse reactions ≥40% in pediatric patients include vomiting, diarrhea, increased CPK, dry skin, paronychia, nausea, dermatitis acneiform, and pyrexia.

 DRUG INTERACTIONS